Enkryptify/cli/README.md

 # Enkryptify CLI

-A CLI tool to inject secrets from Enkryptify and other providers in a secure way without `.env` files.

-## Overview

 Enkryptify CLI is a command-line tool that securely manages and injects secrets from various secret management providers (Enkryptify, AWS, etc.) directly into your commands and applications.

 **Key Features:**